07-10-2020 - Case Study

 The Relationship Between the Director and the Cinematographer - Part 1 of a Series

 Steven Bernstein, DGA, ASC, WGA is an ASC outstanding achievement nominee for the TV series Magic City.
 He shot the Oscar winning film “Monster,” “Kicking and Screaming,” directed by Noah Baumbach, “White Chicks” and some 50 other features and television shows.
-The second film he wrote and directed, “Last Call,” stars John Malkovich, Rhys Ifans, Rodrigo Santoro, Zosia Mamet, Tony Hale, Romola Garia and Phil Ettinger, is scheduled for release later this year.
+The second film he wrote and directed, “Last Call,” stars John Malkovich, Rhys Ifans, Rodrigo Santoro, Zosia Mamet, Tony Hale, Romola Garai and Phil Ettinger, is scheduled for release later this year.

 Steven can be followed at Stevenbernsteindirectorwriter on instagram where he regularly posts short insights and illustrations about filmmaking.

 The relationship between the director and the cinematographer is central to the success of a film.
 I have had the rare privilege of being first a cinematographer for over thirty years and then a director of feature films.
 It has given me a unique perspective on both jobs and their connection.
 In all of art, this relationship between the director and the cinematographer is unique.
 Few artistic undertakings require the level of collaboration typical of this union; when it works, it makes for a better film.
 When it fails, it is a catastrophe.